Crowd-FM: Learned Optimal Selection of Conditional Flow Matching-generated Trajectories for Crowd Navigation: VALIDATION AND BENCHMARKING

 \subsection{Quantitative Analysis}

 Crowd-FM sets a new standard for performance in crowd navigation, outperforming all baselines in nearly every metric across standard PEDSIM\cite{gloor_pedsim_2016} environments (Table \ref{tab:success_35}).
+While the performance of optimization-based planners like CoHAN 2.0 could potentially be improved through more exhaustive, environment-specific parameter tuning, Crowd-FM remains fundamentally superior in real-time inference efficiency, overall time-to-goal efficiency, and its inherent ability to prevent freezing behaviors in dense scenarios.
 This particularly improves upon CrowdSurfer, despite their shared use of generative priors.
 We stress-test both these pipelines in more challenging environments and share our results in Table \ref{crowdfm-v-crowdsurfer}.

-This improvement stems from two pillars: (1) our CFM model's near-perfect learning of collision avoidance from data, and (2) exceptional computational speed, enabling full closed-loop inference in $<$60ms (CFM alone: $\sim$22ms).
-This makes the Crowd-FM pipeline both highly effective and an extremely fast solution.\\

-The following subsections are dedicated to ablation studies, especially focusing on the effectiveness of the vanilla CFM-generated trajectories.
+This improvement stems from two pillars: (1) our CFM model's near-perfect learning of collision avoidance from data, and (2) exceptional computational speed (refer Sec.~\ref{sec:runtime}).
+The following subsections are dedicated to ablation studies, especially focusing on the effectiveness of the vanilla CFM-generated trajectories, followed by the runtime analysis of our pipeline.

-\subsubsection{Ablation Study without Optimizer Refinement}
+\subsubsection{\textbf{Ablation Study without Optimizer Refinement}}

 Here, we test Crowd-FM without the Optimizer refinement step by comparing the trajectories generated by the Vanilla-CFM with another baseline (DRL-VO) and see if the Conditional Flow Matching models the input data distribution well.
-As is evident from Table \ref{tab:vanilla_results}, vanilla CFM alone is able to beat a leading RL-based baseline, \textbf{DRL-VO}, by a fair margin.
+As is evident from Table \ref{tab:vanilla_results}, vanilla CFM alone is able to beat a leading RL-based baseline, DRL-VO, by a fair margin.
 This shows that CFM alone can model collision avoidance, especially in dense crowds.
-Qualitative examples of vanilla-CFM trajectories can be found in Fig \ref{fig_px}.
+Qualitative examples of vanilla-CFM trajectories can be found in Fig. \ref{fig_px}.

-\subsubsection{Effect of Inference-time Cost Guidance}
+\subsubsection{\textbf{Effect of Inference-time Cost Guidance}}

 One of the two ways we employ inference-time refinement of CFM-generated trajectories is the Inference-time Cost Guidance.
-We test this property of Crowd-FM by disabling Optimizer refinement on the Cumberland and Freiburg environments in Pedsim with \textbf{25 agents} for \textbf{10 trials}.
+We test this property of Crowd-FM by disabling Optimizer refinement on the Cumberland and Freiburg environments in Pedsim with 25 agents for 10 trials.
 Table \ref{tab:guidance} shows a clear improvement in Success rates for the collision-cost guided Flow objective compared to the un-guided one.
-Additionally, we present qualitative results for the same in Fig \ref{fig_px}.
+Additionally, we present qualitative results for the same in Fig. \ref{fig_px}.

-\subsubsection{Effect of the Learned Scoring Function}
+\subsubsection{\textbf{Effect of the Learned Scoring Function}}

 To validate that the proposed Scoring Function improves the human-likeness of robot trajectories, we introduce a quantitative metric termed the \textit{Human-Likeness Points(HLP)}.
 For a candidate trajectory $P_c$ and the corresponding expert (human) trajectory $P_h$, we define HLP as the average point-wise deviation over a time horizon $T$: